 - Write articles or speak to groups on various aspects of sustainability and community resilience

-We are looking for students who can take significant responsibility and have a strong interest in sustainable communities.
-Your specific academic major is not as important as your interest and ability to undertake a variety of tasks, and work effectively.
-Previous interns have come from a wide range of academic disciplines, including Communication, English, Professional Writing, Sociology, Economics, and Studio Art.
+Qualifications: We are looking for a student who has a strong interest in sustainable communities — and can take significant responsibility in a project that cannot necessarily be defined in advance.
+Your academic major is not as important as your interest and ability to undertake a variety of tasks and work effectively.

 If this is a topic you would like to explore, email Internship Coordinator Peter Crownfield.